bacalhau-project/bacalhau/docs/docs/setting-up/workload-onboarding/Running-Jupyter-Notebook/index.md

 ### Building the container (optional)

 #### Prerequisite
-- Install Docker on your local machine.
+1. Install Docker on your local machine.

-- Sign up for a DockerHub account if you don't already have one.
+2. Sign up for a DockerHub account if you don't already have one.
-  Steps

-Step 1: Create a Dockerfile
+**Step 1: Create a Dockerfile**

 Create a new file named Dockerfile in your project directory with the following content:

 ```Dockerfile